jackyzha0/jackyzha0.github.io/content/thoughts/public-goods.md

 https://otherinter.net/research/positive-sum-worlds/ and https://gitcoin.co/blog/seeking-a-new-kind-of-public-good/

 We govern, share, and maintain [public goods] as a society.
 While imperfect in how they are built or administered, these objects draw us together in dialogue, debate, and common concern

+How can we incentivize creation of public goods?
+Maybe through [quadratic funding](thoughts/quadratic-funding.md).

 ### Defining 'public'
 > The vernacular term "public" is understood to be _something of the people, freely available for use_—such as parks, roads, and common lands.